usefulalgorithm/usefulalgorithm/README.md

 - _IOX_, by LA Timpa
 - _(What's The Story) Morning Glory?
 [Remastered]_, by Oasis
 - _Comedia_, by Racine
-- _Only Good Dreams for Me_, by Zaumne
 - _Ghost Note_, by Kim Hiorthøy
+- _Cult Subterranea_, by Celestaphone, Dealers of God
 - _Strange Meridians_, by upsammy
 - _Halo On The Inside_, by Circuit des Yeux
 - _Qwizard_, by Pub
-- _Cult Subterranea_, by Celestaphone, Dealers of God
 - _Pizzazz_, by Racine
 - _Your Lungs And Your Tongues_, by Vazz
+- _The Foel Tower_, by Quade
+- _Följd_, by Civilistjävel!

 </details>